annavlz/sudoku-solver/README.md

 ##Learning Competencies

-* Model a simple real-world system in Ruby code
+* Model a simple real-world system in application language code
 * Use Pseudocode effectively to model problem-solving

 ##Summary